What Is Reactive Maintenance? (Types, Costs & Examples)

 As with most maintenance strategies, there are pros and cons to the reactive approach.
 Here are three benefits of reactive maintenance:

-If you don’t typically invest in any type of preventive maintenance strategy for your assets, it’s undeniable that you’ll save some money on initial costs that you would have spent on preventive maintenance actions and labor costs.
-It’s worth mentioning, though, that running a business solely using reactive maintenance, without any type of preventive maintenance strategy in place, can be extremely costly for your business in the long run.
+1. Lower upfront costs: If you don’t typically invest in any type of preventive maintenance strategy for your assets, it’s undeniable that you’ll save some money on initial costs that you would have spent on preventive maintenance actions and labor costs.
+That said, relying only on reactive maintenance can be extremely costly for your business in the long run.

-If you’re primarily concerned about responding to accidents and breakdowns when they occur, this also means that you’ll likely have a smaller maintenance team to run and manage equipment.
-Preventive maintenance typically requires at least one or two employees who do weekly and monthly inspections to spot potential problems in advance, which results in paying extra salaries.
+2. Fewer staff members needed: If you’re primarily concerned about responding to accidents and breakdowns when they occur, this also means that you’ll likely have a smaller maintenance team to run and manage equipment.
+Preventive maintenance requires staff to do weekly and monthly inspections, which means paying extra salaries.

-Preventive maintenance requires planning and often allocates equipment downtime for inspections, part replacements and so on.
+3. No planning time necessary: Preventive maintenance requires planning and often allocates equipment downtime for inspections, part replacements and so on.
 Reactive maintenance means no planning, no scheduling and no equipment downtime up front.
-Do plan on unexpected downtime should equipment fail in the future, though.
+But you should expect unexpected downtime later.

 Disadvantages of Reactive Maintenance